 To connect the points in the navy network, we can add lines, so we set (at the top dropdown menu):

-Here, as practice, instead of Connect to Central Node, we can choose the option Connect to Particular Node, find the ID number of the central point in the Points Table, and connect all peripheral nodes to the central one.
+Here, we will choose Connect to Central Node.
+But as practice, readers can also choose the option Connect to Particular Node, find the ID number of the central point in the Points Table, and connect all peripheral nodes to the central one.

 It turns out the ID of the central node is 11 as it has the coordinate of X = 0 and Y = 0.
 We can choose the aesthetics of the lines that will automatically generated as: